astroumd/lmtoy/examples/lmtoy_reduce.md

 The **lmtar.py** script will list all the files belonging to one (or more) OBSNUM's.
 Normally never used by users, but can be useful if you want to copy an observation to another computer.
 For this the shell script **lmtar** may be more useful.
-It's usage would be
+It's usage would be something like

-      lmtar irc.tar 79447 79448
+      lmtar /tmp/irc.tar 79447 79448

 Since typically an observation is at least two OBSNUM's (cal and map), the user is responsible to fine all the correct OBSNUM's.